Guide to personal budgets for disabled children and young people

 You can find out more about who can have a personal health budget on the local Clinical Commissioning Group’s website.

-A personal SEN budget:
+A personal education budget:

-- is the funding to meet the individual education needs of a child or young person in their EHC plan
+- is funding to meet the individual education needs of a child or young person in their EHC plan

 - may also include additional learning support funding in their EHC plan